Salary and Career Info for a Doctorate in Counseling

 Career Information for Counseling Psychologists

 Counseling psychologists work with individuals, families and groups to help cope with emotional, mental and behavioral issues that affect their lives.
 A doctoral program in counseling psychology trains students to assess and diagnose mental and emotional problems in order to develop a therapeutic treatment plan.
 Counseling psychologists often run a private or group practice or work in healthcare facilities.
 Some counseling psychologists choose to go into more specialized fields of psychology, such as education or rehabilitation counseling.
-The U.S. Bureau of Labor Statistics (www.bls.gov) predicted a 12% growth in employment for all psychologists for the 2012-2022 time period.
+The U.S. Bureau of Labor Statistics (www.bls.gov) predicted a 11% growth in employment for counseling psychologists for the 2012-2022 time period.

 All states require counseling psychologists to be licensed in order to practice.
 State requirements vary, but common provisions include a doctoral degree with a minimum number of internship hours and post-doctoral experience.
 The National Board of Certified Counselors oversees three exams, but states recognize the National Counselor Examination for Certification and Licensure as the most common.